PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

    + `ModulatoryProjection`
        Used in conjunction with ModulatoryMechanisms to regulate the functioning of one or more other Components.
        Takes the output of a `ModulatoryMechanism` and uses it to modify the input, parameters, and/or output of another Component.
-There are three types of ModulatoryProjections, corresponding to the three types of ModulatoryMechanisms (see `figure <ModulatorySignal_Anatomy_Figure>`):
+There are two primary types of ModulatoryProjections, corresponding to the two types of ModulatoryMechanisms (see `figure <ModulatorySignal_Anatomy_Figure>`):

        + `ControlProjection`
             Takes a ControlSignal from a `ControlMechanism` and uses it to modify the input, parameter and/or output of a ProcessingMechanism.

-       + `GatingProjection`
-            Takes a GatingSignal from a `GatingMechanism` and uses it to modulate the input or output of a ProcessingMechanism
+A `GatingProjection` is a subtype,that is specialized for modulating the input or output of a Mechanism.

        + `LearningProjection`
             Takes a LearningSignal from a `LearningMechanism` and uses it to modify the matrix of a